 Minor in Information Assurance

-The IA minor is not limited to students in the Donaghey College of Engineering & Information Technology.
+The IA minor is not limited to students in the Donaghey College of Science, Technology, Engineering, and Mathematics.
 In addition to students in computer-related programs such as Computer Science, Information Science, or Systems Engineering, the minor is also designed to include those with interests in Criminal Justice or Business Management who may not have extensive backgrounds in computers, math, or technology.

 Application and Admission Requirements

-Application materials, along with a description of the IA minor, may be obtained from the Computer Science Department, EIT Building, Room 579, phone (501) 916-3130.
-To insure consideration of applications, check with the IA minor office for application deadlines.
+Application materials, along with a description of the IA minor, may be obtained from the Department of Computer Science, EIT Building, Room 579, phone 501-916-3130.
+To ensure consideration of applications, check with the IA minor office for application deadlines.

 To apply for this program, students must complete or have completed the following: